What is breast cancer?

 Diet

 Some evidence suggests a diet rich in vegetables and fruits may help reduce the risk of breast cancer.
 The reasons are not yet clear.
 Vegetables and fruit are good sources of beneficial nutrients such as antioxidants, carotenoids and phytochemicals that help to boost the immune system.
-Vegetables and fruit can also help to prevent nutritional deficiencies, provide people with natural sources of cancer-fighting vitamins and help people achieve or maintain a healthy weight.
+Vegetables and fruit can also help to prevent nutritional deficiencies, provide people with natural sources of cancer-fighting vitamins and help people stay healthy.

 -